Introduction

 Scientific or Theoretical Perspective

 From a theoretical standpoint, the solar nebula’s 98% hydrogen-helium composition aligns with models of Big Bang nucleosynthesis, which predict that the early universe was composed mostly of these elements.
-After the Big Bang, no new hydrogen or helium was created; instead, they were broken down and reassembled in stars.
+Plus, after the Big Bang, no new hydrogen or helium was created; instead, they were broken down and reassembled in stars.
 The solar nebula formed during a period when stellar processing had not yet significantly altered the primordial mix.

 Common Mistakes or Misunderstandings